 - Did you create the music yourself?
 If not, did you purchase a license for the music used in your video?

 It is expected that Users of our Service will comply with applicable copyright laws.
 However, if TheCGBros receives proper notification of claimed copyright infringement, our response to these notices will include removing or disabling access to material claimed to be the subject of infringing activity and/or terminating membership.

 Generally, licenses fall into two categories: Non-Exclusive and Exclusive.

 A Non-Exclusive Licence grants to the licensee (us), the right to use the intellectual property, but means that the licensor (you) remains free to use the same intellectual property and to allow any number of other licensees to also use the same intellectual property.

 An Exclusive License grants to the licensee the sole right to use the intellectual property, and means that the licensor (You), may not use the same intellectual property or allow any others to use that same intellectual property.

 If you wish to cancel the license earlier than the agreed-upon termination date, TheCGBros are under no obligation to do so but may offer, at our sole discretion, the option to buy out the remaining term of the license upon payment of an Early Cancellation Fee.
-(As a practical matter, please know not all obligations can be terminated, including but not limited to those contained in the Content Submission Agreement.
+(As a practical matter, please know not all obligations can be terminated, including but not limited to those contained in the Content Submission Agreement).

 TheCGBros are strong anti-piracy advocates, and YouTube takes music copyright issues very seriously.
-Unless you made the music yourself, you’ll need to purchase a music license specifically for use on YouTube for any music you use in your video and provide this information when you upload your video.
+Unless you made the music yourself, you’ll need to obtain/purchase a music license specifically for use on YouTube for any music you use in your video and provide this information when you upload your video.

-Music licenses are sold depending on the music’s intended use.
-The music license required by YouTube and therefore TheCGBros, needs to be sub-licensable (able to be passed on), or a Creative Commons 4 license.
+Music licenses are usually purchased depending on the music’s intended use.
+The music license required by YouTube, and therefore TheCGBros, needs to be “sub-licensable” (able to be passed on), or a Creative Commons 4 license.